 6. Read ‘Growing Up Autistic’

 A part of me doesn’t want to simply plug another article of mine.
-But honestly, if I didn’t offer a link to this (the most successful thing I’ve ever written for teenagers), I’d only have to repeat the exact same advice here.
+But honestly, if I didn’t offer a link to this (the most significant piece I’ve ever written for teenagers), I’d only have to repeat the exact same advice here.

 So, to save us both some time, here is the best advice I can give to young people growing up on the autism spectrum.

 With regards to bullying, pay particular attention to: